kens-visuals/pricing-component-with-toggle/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Pricing Component with Toggle Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Pricing Component with Toggle Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).

 ## Table of contents